valdivj/jetson-nano-yolov2-darkflow/README.md

 There is a bin file and CFG file.
 Put those in you darkflow folder

+Also move label.txt to the darkflow folder.
+This is the list that matches the yolov2-tiny-voc.cfg file that is provided in this repo.

 To get tiny yolov2 to run go to the :darkflow\darkflow\utils folder and open loader.py and go to about line 122 and set self.offset to 20.
 'self.offset = 20'